top of page

 Couples who begin therapy with the Gottman Method typically start with:

-The Four Horseman of the Apocalypse metaphor characterizes poor communication styles and responses that can destroy relationships.
+The Four Horsemen of the Apocalypse metaphor characterizes poor communication styles and responses that can destroy relationships.

 Why the Gottman Method Doesn’t Stand Alone